jay0x5/Aveon/Package/README.md

 1.**Username**,**Password**,**Mail**: I hope you all know why these 3 are important.

-2.**UUID**: UUID is basically hardware id of the user and a part of which will be used as a key for encrypting their CAT(ClientAccessToken).
+2.**UUID**: UUID is basically anything which uniquely identifies a user, in case of apps which have access to system informtion UUID can be Hardware UUID and for websites it can be browser UUID of the user and a part of which will be used as a key for encrypting their CAT(ClientAccessToken).
 The part to be used as a key is determined by the developer using the package.

 3.**CutUUIDFrom**: The parameter to be given by the developer for deciding from which index to begin UUID slicing.